-This section covers regulatory classifications for human participant research, approval criteria, review decisions, and IRB records and rosters.
+This section of the Investigator Manual covers regulatory classifications for human participant research, approval criteria, review decisions, and IRB records and rosters.

 Regulatory Classifications for Human Participant Research